zhonghan721/tp/docs/UserGuide.md

 ### Help

-This command allows you view a summary of the commands available, the format of the commands, and a link to this user guide.
+This command allows you to view a summary of the commands available, the format of the commands, and a link to this user guide.

 <br/>